Engineering

 EG 4302.
 Senior Design Project II.
 3 Semester Hours.

 This is the second course in the six-hour senior design sequence.
-In addition to the requirements in EG 4362, this course requires a formal final presentation and comprehensive final report submission.
+In addition to the requirements in EG 4301, this course requires a formal final presentation and comprehensive final report submission.
+The final report should include a reflection by each student about their personal growth in terms of their self-perception and maturity, spirituality, and their perception of others and the world as a result of their tenure at the university.
 This is a writing intensive course.
 (Spring) Prerequisite: EG4301.

 EG 4303.
 Special Topics I. 3 Semester Hours.